Home

 MM15

-Persistence if unmanaged: Low
+Persistence if unmanaged: Low to medium

-High after second year.
+Tolerance of Cutting: High Tolerance after second year.

-Mid to end of Summer and again in spring.
+General Cutting Time: Mid to end of Summer and again in spring.

-Wait 3 weeks until after the last flush of flowers fade away, after seeds set.
+Specific Cutting Time: Wait 3 weeks until after the last flush of flowers fade away, after seeds set.

 Disposal of cut materials: Always remove the cuttings, wildflower meadow hay should be removed as soon as possible and not be heaped on site as it will grow mouldy (a health risk).
 Meadow cuttings can be spread as compost in sheet mulches around trees and shrubs or composted.

 Management: Control grasses and weeds until well established.
 Accept any normal non-invasive weeds as they provide cover, once the sward is established, digging, spot spraying or weed wiping can be used to eliminate problem species.
-Control weeds, especially Creeping Buttercup, if Creeping Buttercup is present cut this meadow in May in year two.
+Control weeds, especially Creeping Buttercup, if Creeping Buttercup is present in your soil cut this meadow to 12cm in May in year two.
 The third year is the critical year to maintain this meadow as scutch grass, creeping thistle, nettle and dock will try to dominate as the growing conditions are ideal for such unwanted species.

 A General Description of Meadow Range: